redbear/Duo/docs/programming_reference.md

 ##### <span id="writebuffer">`writeBuffer()`</span>

 This method stores a bulk of data to the external flash.
 The data is stored from a given address and the address grows automatically after one byte is stored.
-If the address reachs the end address of the available memory, the rest data will be aborted.
+If the address reaches the end address of the available memory, the rest data will be aborted.

 Parameters: